noteflakes-music/lyp/docs/user-guide.md

 ### System requirements

-Lyp is tested to work on recent versions of Linux, macOS and Windows.
+lyp is tested to work on recent versions of Linux, macOS and Windows.

 ### Installing lyp as a Ruby gem